webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

       - e.g. relational model: primary key, foreign key, data types(INT, STRING...), indexes.
     - **Operations** that manipulate data structures.
     - **Rules** that govern valid data.
-- **relational model**
-  - The relational model is a database model based on a **tabular data structure**.
-The model was published in 1970 by E. F. Codd of IBM and released in commercial products around 1980.
-The data structure, operations, and rules are standardized in **SQL**, the **universal query language of relational databases**.
-- **big data**
-  - The rise of the internet in the 1990s generated big data, characterized by unprecedented data volumes and rapidly changing data structures.
 - **set**
   - A set is an **unordered** collection of elements enclosed in braces.
   - e.g. {a, b, c} and {c, b, a} are the same, since sets are **not** ordered.